peasead/centos_nginx_quickstart/README.md

 Lets get some SSL set up...it's free, there's no reason not to
 [Detailed instructions if needed](http://mangolassi.it/topic/7127/setting-up-letsencrypt-on-a-centos-7-nginx-proxy)

-1. Update your nginx conf file for new_domain_name.com to allow SSL, do this by using the `ssl_nginx_config` template in this directory
+1. Update your nginx conf file for `new_domain_name.com` to allow SSL, do this by using the `ssl_nginx_config` template in this directory
-1. Replace your new nginx ssl config file with the old one at `/etc/nginx/conf.d/new_domain_name.conf`
+1. Replace your old nginx ssl config file with the new one at `/etc/nginx/conf.d/new_domain_name.conf`
 1. `nginx -t` > this could fail because the SSL keys aren't present yet

 ### First time configuring SSL on a server: